lsprangers/lsprangers.github.io/docs/transformer_and_llm/GPT.md

 The number of decoder blocks + context size is one of the distinguishing factors in GPT models as well

 ![GPT Sizes](./images/gpt_sizes.png)

+One of the most notable aspects of GPT models is their emergent properties.
+Emergent properties refer to the abilities and skills that a model develops due to its next-word prediction pretraining.
+Even though these models were only taught to predict the next word, the pretrained models are capable of text summarization, translation, question answering, classification, and more.

 ### Pseudo Architecture